Shadow constraints of charged black hole with scalar hair and gravitational waves from extreme mass ratio inspirals: acknowledgements

 \section{acknowledgements}

+We acknowledge the anonymous referee for a construc tive report that has significantly improved this paper.
 This work was supported by Guizhou Provincial Basic Research Program (Natural Science)(Grant No.QianKeHeJiChu[2024]Young166), the Special Natural ScienceFundofGuizhouUniversity(GrantNo.X2022133),the National Natural Science Foundation of China (Grant No.12365008) and the Guizhou Provincial Basic Research Program (Natural Science)(Grant No.QianKeHeJiChu-ZK[2024]YiBan027 and QianKeHeJiChuMS[2025]680).